Integral-valued polynomials over the set of algebraic integers of bounded degree: Introduction

 In \cite{LopWer} another ring of integral-valued polynomials has been introduced.
-Given an integer $n$, we denote by $\mathcal{A}_n$ the set of algebraic integers of degree bounded by $n$.
-We then define the following ring
+Given an integer $n$, we denote by $\mathcal{A}_n$ the set of all algebraic integers of degree less than or equal to $n$ in a fixed algebraic closure $\overline{\Q}$ of $\Q$.
+We define the following ring